GregRos/retarget-sourcemaps-after-move/README.md

 		|...
 ```

 Simple enough, but the problem is the source maps.
 If you change the directory structure, the source maps will be all wrong and won't work properly.
-Also,